chocolatey/docs/input/en-us/c4b-environments/azure/client-setup.md

 >
 > If you used an SSL certificate from an external Certificate Authority (CA), or internally trusted PKI CA, your clients will automatically trust it and you can skip this section.

-If you used a self-signed certificate to deploy your Chocolatey for Business QDE Azure Environment, you will need to import this certificate to the `Trusted Root Certification Authorities` store on the clients.
+If you used a self-signed certificate to deploy your Chocolatey for Business Azure Environment, you will need to import this certificate to the `Trusted Root Certification Authorities` store on the clients.

 1. Open the Microsoft Management Console (`MMC.msc`)
 1. Select **File** -> **Add/Remove Snap-in...**